Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 ## Event-driven invalidation

 Probably, the only way to achieve ideal invalidation completeness is to invalidate each time you change data.
-There are elements of such system we need to think about:
+These are elements of such system we need to think about:

 - cached things,
 - events,